itamar8910/FlyEye/README.md

 This repository contains the code for our Assisted Driving System, FlyEye.
 It has two parts:

-This code is for communication between a computer that gets the feed from the drone and runs detections algorithms on it, and an app for the driver.

 + app_code - The code of the android app the driver uses.